dlewis777/ParlAI/README.md

 Both didn't do well and it seemed like they didnt finish a single epoch of training on a K80 as seen in the training stats file.

+I only included 1 chat log from my model (mymodel.json) from exp1 (the model with attention) since all output was the same, and seemed repetative to add more files.

+perplexity of exp0, the simpler model hovered around 800 which is extremely high, and exp1 was 2000. exp0 had only completed .6 of an epoch, and exp1 completed .4.
+This is in 24 hours trained on GPU which seems a little slow to me.

 ===============================================================================
 [ParlAI](http://parl.ai) (pronounced “par-lay”) is a python framework for